gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/AzureInformationProtection.md

 ### [Import-MIPNetworkDiscoveryConfiguration](Import-MIPNetworkDiscoveryConfiguration.md)
 Imports a local configuration for Network Discovery network scan jobs.

+Supported only for the AIP unified labeling client.

 ### [Install-AIPScanner](Install-AIPScanner.md)
 Installs the Azure Information Protection scanner.

 ### [Install-MIPNetworkDiscovery](Install-MIPNetworkDiscovery.md)
 Installs the Network Discovery service.

+Supported only for the AIP unified labeling client.

 ### [New-AIPCustomPermissions](New-AIPCustomPermissions.md)
 Creates an ad-hoc protection policy for custom permissions.